Dynatrace/dynatrace-operator/doc/coding-style-guide.md

 - Avoid creating functions with more than 3 params, except constructors and factory functions.
 Structs and interfaces exist for a reason.
 - Avoid returning responses (e.g., reconcile.Result, admission.Patched) in anything but Reconcile or Handle functions.
 - Run the linters locally before opening a PR, it will save you time.
+  - There is a pre-commit hook that you can configure via `make prerequisites/setup-pre-commit`

 ## Function Parameter and Return-Value Order